 Certified by the British Maritime & Coastguard Agency, Pelican is cleared for worldwide operation.
 Our permanent crew are qualified professional sailors.
 They all come from a sail training and educational background and have the experience to handle instances of potentially challenging behaviour.

-The organisation is proud of its Safeguarding Policy and all staff, crew and volunteers undergo CRB Checks.
+The organisation is proud of its Safeguarding Policy and all staff, crew and volunteers undergo DBS Checks.

 All aspects of our operation are covered by our Weymouth support office which has 24-hour satellite communications with the ship.